Beo-Coder/muehki-gds1porsche/READMEhardware.md

 - DT = DT-Pin of Encoder
 - BT = Button pin of Encoder

 CLK, DT and BT are pulled up to VCC.
-To get a signal they need to be connected to GND.
+To get a signal, they need to be connected to GND.

 **Note**
-During testing I found problem with presumably voltage spikes from the encoder when it is turned.
+During testing, I found a problem with presumably voltage spikes from the encoder when it is turned.
 To reduce them put a ceramic capacitor in parallel with a resistor in series with the CLK signal.
 This should be as close to the encoder as possible.
 In a next version of the pcb, this maybe could be put on the pcb itself.